Danilo Restivo: Disappearance of three young women in France

 Through the Internet, Restivo allegedly came into contact with three young women living in France, two of whom were found dead in Perpignan between 1995 and 1998, after having previously disappeared.
 Tatiana Andújar, a 17-year-old who lived with her family in a town located a few kilometers from Perpignan, was last seen on the evening of 24 September 1995, while leaving the small station of the city; her body has never been found.
 On 20 December 1997, Mokhataria Chaïb, a 19-year-old sociology student, left the station of the city and the following day her body was found naked on the edge of rue Nungesser-et-Coli, between the station itself and the neighborhood Les Portes d'Espagne.
-According to the medical examiners, she was not raped but her breasts had been removed (just like what happened five years later to Barnett) and her anus was missing as well; these two parts of her body have never been found.
-The 22-year-old Marie-Hélène Gonzalez was last seen at 8:30 p.m. on 16 June 1998, while getting off the train that had arrived in Perpignan.
+According to the medical examiners, she was not raped but her breasts had been removed (which also happened five years later to Barnett) and her anus was missing as well; these two parts of her body have never been found.

+The 22-year-old Marie-Hélène Gonzalez was last seen at 8:30 p.m. on 16 June 1998, while getting off a train that had arrived in Perpignan.
 On 26 June, her naked body was found, with her head and hands removed.
 The French press linked these three crimes (whose criminals have never been identified) to the Dalí theory, based on the fact that all three women were last seen at Perpignan's train station named after Salvador Dalí; the element that gave most credence to this hypothesis was the mutilation inflicted on the two bodies found, which recalled some drawings and paintings made by Dalí and representing dismembered female figures.
 Based on this theory, the Anglo-Italian lawyer Giovanni Di Stefano recalled that Restivo's father was an artist who possessed a style similar to that of Dalí, so Restivo could have been inspired by these paintings to carry out his murders, in addition to the fact that one of these women had her breasts cut off, as Heather Barnett later did.
 Di Stefano asked the Public Prosecutor of the Tribunal of Perpignan to re-open the case; however, there is no conclusive evidence proving that Restivo was in France at the time of the murders.